AdrianDRodriguez/Gym-Fitness-api/README.md

 ## Setup

-* Make sure you have the correct versions of ruby and rails before cloning
+* Make sure you have the correct versions of ruby and rails before cloning.
-* Afetr Cloning run
+* After Cloning run
 ```
 bundle install

 ```
-* For have the gem installed and you be ready to go
+* For have the gem installed and you be ready to go.

 ## Comments

-If you have any questions, comments, advises, or just need help with the app feel free to contact me to the following email
+If you have any questions, comments, advises, or just need help with the app feel free to contact me to the following email.
 * adrianapps.345@gmail.com